tallus/monomatapa/monomotapa/src/resume.md

 target turn around time of three days or less.
 Later my focus was on developing software tools for internal use including a backup and system replication tool and a number of  libraries and tools for interacting with the ticket system's API.
-In addition I did extensive organizational development outside my department and assisted in systems administration where needed.
+In addition, I did extensive organizational development outside my department and assisted in systems administration where needed.

 **April 2010&ndash;November 2010:
 Tutor**, SUN project Ron Russell Middle School.
-Worked as  part time tutor at a after school project teaching IT related courses (e.g. web design).
+Worked as  part time tutor at an after school project teaching IT related courses (e.g. web design).

 (February 2009-May 2010: During this time I permanently relocated to the USA and for much of this time was unable to do paid work due to contractual